Strategic Proposal · v2 · For Mindlink · April 2026

 RLS refactor security holes

-Data leaking between workspaces would be catastrophic.
+Data leaking between workspaces would be catastrophic. v2's per-identity-per-feature rules make the refactor denser still.

 Medium